 I’ve had a couple of interesting conversations with my dad.
 He’s a classically trained concert pianist, arranger, producer, and musician; he’s been a successful musician his whole life.
 And I said, “Dad, what if someone said you have to be an accountant, God wants you to be an accountant?
 And if you’re not an accountant, you’re not a good righteous man.
 How would you feel?”
 And I think he finally got it.
 How if you flip it around, that makes no sense.
 But I’ve been told this is what God wants me to do with my time and energy.
 And if I don’t do that, I’m not righteous.
 It’s like being told you have to be an accountant all day, every day.
 And that’s it.
 So he finally got it.
 And that was kind of nice, too.
 I always am happy when the lightbulb goes on for a man in my life that I care about.

 I also had another, this is a more recent discussion, where I was talking about an article about gender roles in the LDS Church, and I had put some things together that were exciting to me and, and he said, “Are you sure this article isn’t just you trying to justify your choices?”

 AA: Oh, boy.

 JH: Yeah, it’s really hard.
 This kind of answers your question, but kind of varied off.
-I’ve done some research on…after I wrote this article, I was like, well, I guess aspirational shame is a thing, I might want to do some research and kind of further define what it is and explore people’s experience or see if other people have experienced it, and then what helped resolve it.
+After I wrote this article, I was like, well, I guess aspirational shame is a thing, I might want to do some research and further define what it is and explore people’s experience or see if other people have experienced it, and then what helped resolve it.
 So I got almost 700 surveys from Latter-Day Saint women and it’s been fascinating.
-Can I kind of share that because that guides how I talk with women about this?
+Can I share that because that guides how I talk with women about this?